-About the Super Bowl, you are either excited to watch the game and root for your favorite team, looking forward to watching the halftime show with Justin Timberlake or you couldn’t care less about the whole thing.
+About the Super Bowl, you are either a huge football fan that’s been following the playoff games closely and betting on your favorite to win at FanDuel, simply excited to watch the game and root for your favorite team, looking forward to watching the halftime show with Justin Timberlake or you couldn’t care less about the whole thing.

 Oh yes, the commercials are a big draw too.